 ABOUT THE LAW REVIEW

-The Managing Board takes great pride in ensuring the best submissions are published.
+The Managing Board takes great pride in ensuring that the best submissions are published.
 To that end, a team of editors comprising undergraduate, postgraduate, and doctoral students at the University of Cambridge will blindly review each article at least three times before any decision is made.